 A program that waived or reduced fees for Ohioans with suspended drivers’ licenses saved $63 million in built-up fees during a six-month period, according to a new report.

 The Ohio Board of Professional Conduct has issued four advisory opinions in response to requests for advice.

 The Ohio Board of Professional Conduct has filed eight disciplinary case reports with the Supreme Court of Ohio.
 Each report recommends discipline for an attorney charged with professional misconduct.

 The deadline for Ohio courts to apply for grant money through the Ohio Supreme Court’s technology initiative is less than a month away.

-The Ohio Board of Professional Conduct today announced June disciplinary hearings involving attorneys and judges charged with professional misconduct.
+The Ohio Board of Professional Conduct today announced August disciplinary hearings involving attorneys and judges charged with professional misconduct.